What's on the site and how it works

 Making online legislation official: officialisation

-As an initial step towards making this website an official source of legislation, the Parliamentary Counsel Office is checking older compiled Acts and Regulations to confirm the accuracy of the website.
+As an initial step towards making this website an official source of legislation, the Parliamentary Counsel Office is checking older compiled Acts and Legislative Instruments to confirm the accuracy of the website.
 (This step is not necessary for legislation enacted or made after 2007, when the website first went live.)
 We call this process "officialisation".

 In addition, legislation published since the website went live has semi-official status and does not need further officialising, as it has been published from the same source files as official printed legislation published since the go-live in January 2008.
 This legislation also includes an image of the New Zealand Coat of Arms in its PDF or "View whole" HTML versions.